-Initial conditions as instrumental variables - A disadvantage of the quota-based instrument is that we can only construct the instrument for the affected industries (textiles and clothing), so we consider a second identification strategy.
-The overall increase in Chinese imports is driven by the exogenous liberalization being pursued by Chinese policy makers.
-The industries where China exports grew more depended on whether the industry is one in which China had a comparative advantage.
-For example, if we consider the growth of Chinese imports in Europe between 2005 and 2000, sectors in which China was already exporting strongly in 1999 are likely to be those where China had a comparative advantage - such as textiles, furniture and toys - and are also the sectors which experienced much more rapid increase in import penetration in the subsequent years (see Appendix Table A2).
-Consequently, high exposure to Chinese imports in 1999 can be used (interacted with the exogenous overall growth of Chinese imports, $\Delta M^{China}$ ) as a potential instrument for $\Delta IMP{jkt}^{CH}$ where $IMP{jt-6}^{CH}$ is the Chinese import share in industry j in the EU and US.
-Note that we do not make $IMP{jt-6}^{CH}$ specific to country k to mitigate some of the potential endogeneity problems with initial conditions.

-A priori, the instrument has some credibility.
+China had a comparative advantage - such as textiles, furniture and toys - and are also the sectors which experienced much more rapid increase in import penetration in the subsequent years (see Table A1).
+Consequently, high exposure to Chinese imports in 1999 can be used (interacted with the exogenous overall growth of Chinese imports, ΔM^{China}) as a potential instrument for subsequent Chinese import growth.
+In other words we use ($IMP{jt-6}^{CH}\Delta M_t^{China}$) as an instrument for ΔIMP{jkt}^{CH} where IMP{jt-6}^{CH} is the Chinese import share in industry j in the EU and US.
+Note that we do not make IMP{jt-6}^{CH} specific to country k to mitigate some of the potential endogeneity problems with initial conditions.29 A priori, the instrument has credibility.
 Amiti and Freund (2010) show that over the 1997 to 2005 period at least three quarters of the aggregate growth of Chinese imports was from the expansion of existing products rather than from adding new products.
-Similarly, Brambilla et al (2010) find this was true when focusing on textiles and clothing after 2001.
+Similarly, Brambilla et al (2010) find this was true when focusing on textiles and clothing after 2001.30